-This split pea soup with leftover ham is full of texture and flavor.
-It is not a bowl of mush but an easy way to use leftover ham pieces.
+This Instant Pot split pea soup is full of texture and flavor.
+Turn those leftover ham pieces into a simple yet satisfying dish—no bowl of mush here!

 Why This Recipe Works

-Most people will swear that you don't need to soak split peas.
-And while technically, you don't have to soak them, there are a few huge benefits to doing so.
+Some people will swear that you don't need to soak split peas.
+While technically, you don't have to, there are a few huge benefits to doing so.

 - They digest more easily - meaning less gas.
 Some say unsoaked beans don't affect them, but soaking them has been proven to make digestion easier by helping break down the sugars.

 - Soaking them reduces cooking time.
-And since I'm trying to cook them as quickly as possible (and avoid the peas and other vegetables turning to mush), soaking them was the better choice.
+Since we want to cook them as quickly as possible (to avoid turning the peas and other vegetables into mush), soaking them is the better choice.

 More Bean Soup Recipes